 There is so much to see and do in Venice that you will easily fill the entire day in the city.
 So it all depends on your interests and how many activities you want to pack into your itinerary.

 As a minimum, in addition to the places mentioned before, we recommend going to the top of St. Mark’s Campanile for some of the best views over the city and the Venetian Lagoon.
-You can’t reserve timed tickets in advance here, so you’ll just have to queue and wait.
+In some seasons, it is now possible to reserve the tickets in advance (do it!).
+Otherwise, you’ll have to queue and wait a long time.
 If you can do it first thing in the morning or in the late afternoon, it will be easier to plan the rest of your day.